NKTgLaw/NKTgLaw/README.md

 ### 🌌 NKTgVerse API

-**NKTgVerse API** is formally established as the **Universal Dynamics Ecosystem** — covering multiple fields, cross-platform, and cross-disciplinary, aimed at modeling variable inertia, dynamic mass interactions, and systemic motion across various domains, including:
+- **The NKTgVerse API** is formally established as the **Universal Dynamics Ecosystem** — covering multiple fields, cross-platform, and cross-disciplinary, aimed at modeling variable inertia, dynamic mass interactions, and systemic motion across various domains, applied in the following areas:

-  - Computer science: artificial intelligence, software, hardware;

-  - Natural sciences: physics, chemistry, biology;

-  - Social sciences: economics, sociology, psychology, behavioral science.

-This ecosystem enables unified representations of motion and interaction laws across all scales — from microscopic particles and physical systems to computational networks, organizational models, and socio-economic dynamics.
+  - Planetary dynamics

+  - Orbit navigation motion

+  - Robotics & control systems

+  - State-reflective AI

+  - Physics simulation

+This framework can reflect any system with state, velocity, and mass variation — so it is not only mathematically correct but also practically applicable in real-world engineering.

 This recognition is based on: